 Assuming all verification steps can be completed successfully following the procedures in this CPS then TrustFactory SSL Issuing CA will generally approve the Certificate Request.

-TrustFactory SSL Issuing CA may reject applications including for the following reasons:
+TrustFactory SSL Issuing CA reserves the right to reject applications including for the following reasons:

-- TrustFactory is unable to successfully verify the information provided by the Applicant. - TrustFactory may reject requests based on potential brand damage to TrustFactory CAs in accepting the request. - TrustFactory SSL Issuing CA may also reject applications for Certificates from Applicants who have previously been rejected or have previously violated a provision of their Subscriber Agreement, or are listed on the internal blacklist database or deemed High Risk.
+- TrustFactory is unable to successfully verify the information provided by the Applicant. - TrustFactory may reject requests if there is a potential for negative consequences to TrustFactory's brand, reputation or operations in accepting the request. - TrustFactory SSL Issuing CA may also reject applications for Certificates from Applicants who have previously been rejected or have previously violated a provision of their Subscriber Agreement, or are listed on the internal blacklist database or deemed High Risk.

-TrustFactory SSL Issuing CA may not issue Certificates containing a new gTLD under consideration by ICANN unless the Subscriber is either the Domain Name Registrant or can demonstrate control over the Domain Name.
+Within 30 days after ICANN has approved a new gTLD for operation, TrustFactory SSL Issuing CA will stop issueing Certificates containing a new gTLD under consideration by ICANN unless the Subscriber is either the Domain Name Registrant or can demonstrate control over the Domain Name.